-33.3.10 Code style
+33.3.7 Code style

 Code in this project follows the Google Java Style Guide except 4 spaces are used for indentation.
-If you commit changes to the Git repository, then a pre-commit hook verifies that the changes follow the style by running ant check-format in the top-level directory.
+If you commit changes to the Git repository, then a pre-commit hook verifies that the changes follow the style by running ./gradlew checkFormat in the top-level directory.

-If the pre-commit hook fails because of improper formatting, run ant reformat, stage the changes, and try the commit operation again.
+If the pre-commit hook fails because of improper formatting, run ./gradlew reformat, stage the changes, and try the commit operation again.